aadi2k4/rag-based-ai-teaching-assistant/readme.md

 ## Step 4 - Convert the json files to vectors
 use the file create_embedding_of_json to convert the json file  to a dataframe with embeddings and save it as a joblib pickle

-## Step 5 Prompt Generatoin and response to LLM
+## Step 5 Prompt Generation and response to LLM
 Read the joblib file and load it into the memory.
 Then create a relevant prompt as per the user query and feed it to the LLM.